Premier League positive COVID-19 tests - ProSoccerTalk | NBC Sports

-The Premier League have released a statement saying that 748 players and club staff were tested for COVID-19 on Sunday and Monday and six positive tests have been confirmed.
+The Premier League have released a statement saying that 748 players and club staff were tested for COVID-19 on Sunday and Monday and 6 positive tests have been confirmed.

 Those who have tested positive will self-isolate for seven days and their names will not be released.